aimms/documentation/webui/dev-tut-1.rst

 We are now ready to start creating our first custom widget.
 We will develop this widget within a running WebUI app (in development mode), as we think this is the most convenient way (but feel free to use whatever works for you).
-The WebUI app that we will be using for this, is the NetworkData app from the WebUI-Examples repository on Github.com.
+The WebUI app that we will be using for this, is the NetworkData app from the WebUI-Examples repository on GitHub.com.

 First, we will set up the NetworkDataApp.
 If you already have the NetworkData app on your filesystem, you can skip this step.
-If you do not, then you will have to retrieve it from the WebUI-Examples repository on Github.
+If you do not, then you will have to retrieve it from the WebUI-Examples repository on GitHub.
 There are two ways to do this: by using Git, or as a zip-file.
 To keep it simple we'll just download as zip.

 Go to the `AIMMS WebUI Example page <https://github.com/aimms/WebUI-Examples>`_, then